MatthiasBlc/ForestManager/backend/README.md

 ## General info

-This is the back part of a boilerplate project for a fullstack JS app.
+This is the back part of the Forest Manager app.

 ## Technologies